datacarpentry/spreadsheets-socialsci/episodes/01-format-data.md

 :::::::::::::::::::::::::::::::::::::::: questions

-- What are some common challenges with formatting data in spreadsheets and how can we avoid them?
+- How do we format data in spreadsheets for effective data use?

 ::::::::::::::::::::::::::::::::::::::::::::::::::